mbroihier/bellows/README.md

 ## HTTP Page Customization

 The index.txt file can and should be modified so that the canned names installed by bellows buildtools are meaningful.
-If, for instance, name0 refers to a light in a office of your home, you might want to change it to office.
-If name1 refers to a light in your master bedroom, you might want to change it to master bedroom.
-Remember that this file needs to be renamed to index.html so that the HTTP server can use it for building the home page.
+If, for instance, name0 & name1 refer to a light in a office of your home, you might want to change them to office on and office off.
+If name2 & name3 refer to a light in your master bedroom, you might want to change them to master bedroom on and master bedroom off.
+Remember that this file needs to be renamed to index.html so that the HTTP server will use it for building the home page.